Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 This is pretty straightforward: we create a new group on the host with a GID that exists inside the container and grant this group the permissions we want.

-In our Arch Linux container, the _users_ group has GID 984, this means that it's effective GID on the host will be 100984.
+In our Arch Linux container, the _users_ group has GID 984, this means that its effective GID on the host will be 100984.
 If we create that group and allow it to write to the _Documents_ directory we should be fine.

 ```shell